cmg-york/xp-i/README.md

 Xp-i is a set of Prolog routines for extracting explanations from $i^+$ models.
 The latter need to be appropriately translated to a Golog-compatible specification.
 The toolset allows generation of random action histories from the $i^+$ models, and subsequently posing explanation questions with regards to each action included in the history.
 A manual and an interactive explanation extraction mode is currently supported.

 The routines require Golog in order to produce simulated action histories.
-We have no premission to redistribute the Golog interpreter, but it can be downloaded from the University of Toronto's  [Cognitive Robotics Lab Pages](https://www.cs.toronto.edu/cogrobo/main/systems/index.html).
+We have no premission to redistribute the Golog interpreter, but it can be downloaded from the [University of Toronto's Cognitive Robotics Lab pages](https://www.cs.toronto.edu/cogrobo/main/systems/index.html).

 ## Installation